platformsh-templates/nextjs-drupal/README_updated.md

 It's with this file that we will set both project and environment level configuration.
 It is placed in a network storage mount, so that we can retain write access to it when new environments are created.

 Besides that, all of the steps below that either configure Drupal or modify this file can be found from `api/platformsh-scripts/hooks.deploy.sh`.
 By following the comments in that script, along with the accompanying called scripts for each step, you should have everything you need to track and replicate for your own migration.
+File names and locations relevant to this demo can be found in `api/.environment`.

 #### Project-level: initializing the production environment